devanshdalmia01/LYNC-React-Developer-Task-2-Devansh-Dalmia/README.md

 7. **Multiple Selection**: Enable selecting multiple files or folders simultaneously to delete, move, or apply other operations, similar to desktop file managers.

+8. **Mobile Friendly/Responsive App**: Add CSS and make the app responsive according to different devices big or small

 # Dependencies And Technology Stack

 I used a tried and tested tech stack.
 This resulted in a fast, performant, and easily-extensible web app that should be fairly future-proof for the coming next several years.
 I used: